lapanti/ts-react-boilerplate/README.md

 The [Dockerfile](Dockerfile) is where you can find the configuration to build a [Docker](https://www.docker.com/) image out of your application.
 The first line of the `Dockerfile` (starting with `FROM`) includes the base for your Dockerfile, feel free to change it if you want to.
 1. Put your email to the [fourth line in the Dockerfile](Dockerfile#L4)
 2. In your console run `docker build .`
-3. In your console run `docker run -d -p 8888:8888 bd9b1d6725bc` **but** replace `bd9b1d6725bc` with the image ID you received from the previous command
+3. In your console run `docker run -d -p 8080:8080 bd9b1d6725bc` **but** replace `bd9b1d6725bc` with the image ID you received from the previous command
 4. Host your Docker image in your favorite cloud or local server (the web is filled with guides for this)

 ## <a name="dependencies">Dependencies</a>
-The following are all the dependencies of the project, with the reasoning behind their includement:
+The following are all the dependencies of the project, with the reasoning behind their inclusion:
 - :package: [Yarn](https://yarnpkg.com/lang/en/) for package management
 - :muscle: [TypeScript](https://www.typescriptlang.org/) for types
 - :computer: [Express](https://expressjs.com/) for server-side rendering